richelbilderbeek/awk_course/docs/morning_session/begin_and_end.md

 - show a text 'Prices (in USD) of diamonds with a fair and worst color:'.
   Then show the price of the diamonds that have a fair cut and the worst color, while skipping the header.
   Then show the text 'Done!'

+Think:

+- these practice questions are only about printing.
+  Could you already guess where `BEGIN` and `END` become more useful?